-- Assessing the relevance, effectiveness, efficiency and sustainability of selected water systems under the WSP pilot. - Measuring the extent to which the WSP pilot has attained or not its envisaged objectives - Ascertaining the degree to which gender, equity and human rights have been taken into account during the planning, implementation and monitoring/evaluation of the interventions on the ground. - Synthesising the lessons for putting in place an effective system for scaling up (if any).
+- Assessing the relevance, effectiveness, efficiency and sustainability of selected water systems under the WSP pilot and initial implementation at scale. - Measuring the extent to which the WSP pilot/ initial implementation has attained (or not) its envisaged objectives. - Ascertaining the degree to which gender, equity and human rights have been taken into account during the planning, implementation and monitoring/evaluation of the interventions on the ground. - Synthesising the lessons for putting in place an effective system for further scaling-up (if any).